Creating an Amazon Web Services (AWS) User

 2. Click on the new user you just created

-3. The Permissions tab should already be active, click + Add inline policy in the lower right of the tab’s content
+3. The Permissions tab should already be active, click Add permissions and then choose Create inline policy.

 7. Enter a name for the policy (e.g. S3Access)